hoanglongcao/DualKeepon/Bridge version/README.md

-# Bridges for the DualKeepon Project
+# Bridges for the Dual-Robot Project
-This folder hosts bridges used in the DualKeepon project allowing developers to expand the ssetup to different robot platforms.
+This folder hosts bridges used in the DualKeepon project allowing developers to expand the setup to different robot platforms.

 At the moment, these bridges are available:
 >MyKeepon (Serial communication - COM port)